bengfarrell/rgf-blog/content/blog/2016-05-02-4-beer-gardens-in-the-east-bay-with-extra-bang-for-your-buck-localwise-post.md

 [![Drake's Dealership duck confit beer garden](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/drakes02-500x281.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/04/drakes02.jpg)

 Hope you enjoy the new Localwise post!
-And I am always open for beer garden suggestions -- I may not be the biggest beer drinker, but I love trying new brews regardless.
+And I am always open for beer garden suggestions—I may not be the biggest beer drinker, but I love trying new brews regardless.